nib-edit/nib/packages/docs/demo/Collab/Readme.md

-Open this page in 2 different tabs to see it in action.
-Collab feature is in beta currently.
+This feature allows multipleusers to edit a document simultaneously.
+Open this editor in 2 different place (or different browser tabs) to see it in action.

 <br />